8 Easy, Healthy Desserts for When You’re Lazy

 Sometimes you feel like project baking.
 Other times?
 You want a recipe that doesn’t take half a day to make.
 Look no further!
-These easy, healthier desserts require minimal effort and call for just 5 ingredients — or even fewer!
-From pudding to popsicles, we’ve got chocolate lovers and fruit fanatics covered with these 5 ingredient desserts.
+These easy, healthy desserts require minimal effort and call for just 5 ingredients — or even fewer!
+From pudding to popsicles, we’ve got chocolate lovers and fruit fanatics covered.

 2. Salted Caramel Bliss Balls from Sam Schwab

 These salted caramel energy bites are ridiculously easy to make!
 With just five ingredients and about 10 minutes of your time, you can have this feel-good dessert prepped and ready for the week.

 3. Blueberry Crumble from Peanut Butter & Jilly

 What’s great about this recipe is that it’s so versatile: You can use any excess berries you might have on hand; butter or coconut oil; regular AP flour or gluten-free flour; and your favorite sweetener.

 4. Peanut Butter Cookies from Ambitious Kitchen

 This one-bowl recipe also happens to be vegan, gluten-free, and grain-free.
 Make the base recipe when you’re in a hurry or add chocolate, pretzels, or jam to mix it up on slower days.

 With coconut milk, maple syrup, and mango chunks, you can easily make these insanely delicious (and healthy) mango popsicles.
 Blend all of the ingredients together, freeze until solid, and enjoy all summer long!

 6. Berry Chia Pudding from Shivani Loves Food